Over-parameterization and Adversarial Robustness in Neural Networks: An Overview and Empirical Analysis: Introduction

 \section{Introduction}

-Neural networks have reported outstanding performances in the last decade.
-This advancement has been possible not only thanks to the availability of large datasets but also to the large number of parameters employed.
-The networks that have reported better performances are often over-parameterized~\citep{Belkin_2019}, which means that their capacity is higher than the one needed to interpolate the training data (to fit them perfectly).
+Neural networks have achieved outstanding performance over the last decade.
+This advancement has been possible not only thanks to the availability of large datasets but also due to the large number of parameters employed.
+The networks that have reported better performance are often over-parameterized~\citep{Belkin_2019}: their capacity is higher than the one needed to interpolate the training data (to fit them perfectly).
+In modern Machine Learning (ML) practices, rich function classes like neural networks (NN) are highly capable of training models that \textit{generalizes} well on test samples, meaning giving accurate predictions on samples not seen during the training, provided the test data is sampled from the same distribution as the training data~\citep{neyshabur2015search, novak2018sensitivity}.